 Check the Diaper: Dirty Diapers May Be the Culprit of Early Mornings

 Poop happens.
-And for some babies, they poop in the morning.
+And some babies, poop in the morning.

 Maybe it’s still “too early” for you, but they’re up and taking care of business.
 Or perhaps they’re sleeping and then the straining required to defecate now that they’re eating solid foods is more than they bargained for – and it wakes them up.